Fully revised and updated, this fabulous Mott/Hunter biography is the definitive work on the subject.

 I am pleased to say that in 2019 Campbell Devine's Mott/Hunter biography has been completely revised and updated.
 Over the past 20 years many more people have provided much-needed input, insights and updates resulting in a much more comprehensive treatment of the subject.
 This is not a simple re-publication, but is a complete rewrite and as such should be looked upon as a completely new work.

 The Ian Hunter story is now far too big to fit in a single volume, and so is split into two - volume one covering his formative years and his time in Mott The Hoople until their disbandment at the end of 1974.
-Volume two will cover Ian's solo career from 1975 to the present day and will be published early in 2020.
+Volume two covers Ian's solo career from 1975 to the present day and will be published early in 2021.

 This is an astonishingly good read.
 Twice the size as its predecessor, fresh insights are provided to every stage in the Mott story, from the early days at Island, the 'split' in Switzerland and subsequent involvement of Bowie, long-awaited commercial success through to the final (inevitable) disintegration in late 1974.
 Indeed, it is that final chapter in Mott's story that is given by far the most comprehensive coverage to date.